vectorengine/vectorsql/docs/expressions.md

 * must satisfy one of

-	* all arguments must be of type Int
+	* index 1 family must be same
-	* all arguments must be of type Float
+	* index 2 family must be same

 ### Description